Eight Grants to Address Emerging Threats in Nuclear Security

 Center for Strategic and International Studies, Inc., Washington, D.C.:$402,000 to bring current and rising nuclear experts together to examine how recent advances in computer platforms, sensors and networks could affect situational awareness of decision-makers during crises between nuclear-armed states.

 4Royal United Services Institute for Defence and Security Studies|Center for Nonproliferation Studies

 Royal United Services Institute for Defence and Security Studies, London, U.K., in partnership with the Center for Nonproliferation Studies: $430,000 to understand how the capability of non-nuclear states, such as South Korea, to conduct precision strikes with conventional weapons could affect strategic stability.
 Such capabilities could affect U.S and North Korean nuclear decision-making in important ways.

 Stockholm International Peace Research Institute (SIPRI) Solna, Sweden: $400,000 to spotlight ways that machine learning and autonomy could lead to a new type of arms race that will affect nuclear operations.
 The project will develop recommendations for proactive crisis management.

 6University of California, Berkeley|Sandia National Laboratories|Lawrence Livermore National Laboratory

-University of California, Berkeley, Berkeley, California, in partnership with Sandia National Laboratories and Lawrence Livermore National Laboratory: $500,000 to analyze the implications of using low-yield nuclear weapons through serious games that force national experts and university students to confront escalation dilemmas.
+University of California, Berkeley, Berkeley, California, in partnership with Sandia National Laboratories and Lawrence Livermore National Laboratory: $500,000 to explore and analyze the implications for strategic stability of tailored effects and low-yield, high precision nuclear weapons through serious games that force national experts and university students to confront escalation dilemmas.

 7Center for Strategic and Budgetary Assessments